atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/IGa_Image_19.png)

-3. Change the ?Configure Using API Specs? from False to True.
+3. Change the 'Configure Using API Specs' from False to True.

-4. Click the ?Browse?? button now highlighted
+4. Click the 'Browse?' button now highlighted

 ![](/images/fMZ_Image_20.png)

-5. An Open dialog box will appear, now navigate to your API specification file saved earlier under the ?spec? folder.
-Select the file ?openapi3_0.json? and click ?Open?
+5. An Open dialog box will appear, now navigate to your API specification file saved earlier under the 'spec' folder.
+Select the file 'openapi3_0.json' and click 'Open'

 ![](/images/san_Image_21.png)

-6. Configure ?Path? by selecting the drop-down menu, select the ?/customer/{id}? option:
+6. Configure 'Path' by selecting the drop-down menu, select the '/customer/{id}' option:

 ![](/images/hKN_Image_22.png)

-7. Configure ?Method? by selecting the drop-down menu, select ?GET? option:
+7. Configure 'Method' by selecting the drop-down menu, select 'GET' option:

 ![](/images/Vpm_Image_23.png)

-8. Click ?Continue?.
+8. Click 'Continue'.

-9. A dialog box will appear asking ?Do you want to copy this trigger?s Output Schema into the Flow?s Inputs??.
-Click the ?Copy schema? button.
+9. A dialog box will appear asking 'Do you want to copy this triggers Output Schema into the Flows Inputs?'.
+Click the 'Copy schema' button.

 ![](/images/xMh_Image_24.png)

 11. Nice work so far, you?re well on your way to finishing your first API in Flogo.
-The Trigger has now been configured for the ?GET /customer/{id}? operation ready for you to implement the API logic.
+The Trigger has now been configured for the 'GET /customer/{id}' operation ready for you to implement the API logic.

 ##### Step 6 - Develop the getCustomerById Flow